wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-provision-clusters-v1.md

 - Download and import Azure account publish settings

 Azure CLI can be installed via NPM or Windows Installer.
-Microsoft recommends that you install by using only one of the two options.
+Azure recommends that you install by using only one of the two options.

 **To install Azure CLI by using NPM**